Chart Color Schemes

 Mount Evelyn has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects potentially influencing this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect this region.
 Notable ones are Mount Evelyn Water Treatment Plant, Hereford Road Childcare Centre and Development Site, York Road Upgrade, and Mount Evelyn Recreation Reserve Master Plan.
-Below is a list of those likely most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.